giovannilucente/portfolio/diffusion_model_trajectory_predictor/README.md

 ```

 ### 3. Download the DLR UT dataset
-Navigate to the /trajectories folder and download the DLR UT trajectory dataset (in .csv format) from the official site:
+Navigate to the /trajectories folder and download the DLR UT trajectory dataset (in .csv format) from the [official site](https://zenodo.org/records/14773161):
 ```bash
 cd trajectories
 # Download here the trajectory dataset in .csv format
 cd ..
 ```
-Note: Please ensure that you download the dataset into the /trajectories folder.
+Note: ensure that you download the dataset into the /trajectories folder.

 ### 4. Convert the dataset
 Once the dataset is downloaded, use the provided Python script to convert the raw DLR UT dataset into images that can be used for training.
 Run the following command: